meteor/meteor/content/collections.md

 ]
 ```

-Grapher supports isomorphic queries (reactive and non-reactive), has built-in security features, works with many type of relationships, you can find more in its [official documentation](https://github.com/cult-of-coders/grapher/blob/master/docs/index.md).
+Grapher supports isomorphic queries (reactive and non-reactive), has built-in security features, works with many types of relationships, and more.
+Refer to the [Grapher documentation]((https://github.com/cult-of-coders/grapher/blob/master/docs/index.md) for more details.

 <h3 id="collection-helpers">Collection helpers</h3>